christianfenton/jax-fno/README.md

 # (optional) Computes the Jacobian vector product (JVP) for Burgers' equation
 jvp=solve_ivp.heat_jvp_1d
 ```
-For other PDEs, users will have to define their own 'residual' functions to pass to the solver for some other PDEs.
+For other IVPs, users will have to define their own 'residual' functions to pass to the solver.

-*Note:* Passing a function to compute the JVP often leads to improved performance.
+*Note:* Passing a function to compute the Jacobian vector product typically leads to improved performance in the solver.

 Solve the equation:
 ```python